-Italian Chopped Salad is a homemade take on the California Pizza Kitchen classic.
-It’s loaded with ham, chickpeas, tomatoes, mozzarella, basil, and lettuce, all tossed in a lemon dressing.
+Italian Chopped Salad brings the California Pizza Kitchen favorite home with ham, chickpeas, tomatoes, mozzarella, and basil in a bright lemon dressing.

 Colorful and vibrant italian chopped salad with wooden serving spoons in the bowl.